Healthy Marriage Checklist: How to Have a Successful Marriage

 3. Intimacy is much more than just sex

-When married people hear of the word intimacy, the first thing they may think of is sex.
+When married people hear the word intimacy, the first thing they may think of is sex.

 However, intimacy goes beyond that.